It Gets Worse (TV series): Production

 In February 2025, Channel 4 announced the commission of the comedy series It Gets Worse, written, created and starring Leo Reich.
 The series is produced by A24 and co-produced by Canadian company Crave.
+The series is narrated by Zadie Smith.

 Filming began in 2025 with Mounia Akl as director and Sam Pinnell as series producer.
 First look images from filming were released in October.

 Those joining Leo Reich in the cast included Emily Fairn, Olive Gray, Sean Delaney, Dane Williams, India Mullen and John Tothill as well as Safia Oakley-Green, Lena Dunham, Andrew Scott, Arian Nik, Blake Harrison and Amelia Dimoldenberg.

 Broadcast

-The series is expected to air on Channel 4 in the United Kingdom in 2026.
+In the United Kingdom, the series is expected to air on Channel 4 on 14 October 2026.
+It will also have a premiere at the 70th BFI London Film Festival on the same date.

 In Canada, the series will stream exclusively on Crave as a Crave Original.